 - Wisconsin high school senior or entering first-year student following a service gap year

-- Demonstrated commitment to social justice and community service through leadership, volunteerism, career goals, and a passion to make a difference
+- Demonstrated commitment to social justice and community through volunteerism, community engagement, leadership, career goals and passion to make a difference

-- Demonstrated academic excellence through high GPA, ACT/SAT and application materials.
-Applicants applying under the test optional policy are eligible and will be given equal consideration.
+- Demonstrated academic excellence with a preferred minimum 3.75 GPA.
+Applicants applying under the test optional policy are eligible to apply and will be given equal consideration.